 An additional Unsubsidized Federal Direct Loan may be available in addition to your initial financial aid offer.
-If you feel you need an additional loan to attend Moraine Park, complete the Additional Loan Request form available on the Financial Aid Forms website and upload it to our office from our Forms page, email it to financialaid@morainepark.edu or return to the Student Services Center.
+If you feel you need an additional loan to attend Moraine Park, complete the Additional Loan Request form available on the Financial Aid Forms.
 Loans must be paid out equally over your semesters so any additional loan you request will be split half for fall and half for spring, unless you indicate you would like it for spring semester only.